Quantum Mechanics in symmetry language: Introduction

-Apart from numerous alternative interpretations, a number of authors have tried to construct quantum theory from a set of axioms that give it a structure very close to statistics.
+In addition to numerous alternative interpretations, a number of authors have tried to construct quantum theory from a set of axioms that give it a structure very close to statistics.
 For instance, in a frequentist/measurement approach to classical statistical mechanics and quantum theory 5 axioms are proposed~\cite{qmhardy} from which 4 are satisfied by both theories and the last one only by quantum mechanics.
 Furthermore, in~\cite{qmqminfo} a similar construction inspired by quantum information theory with only 3 axioms is suggested.
 In both models the complex Hilbert space of quantum states is projected to a real vector space which presents probabilities for outcomes of measurements.
-In~\cite{qmqminfo0} a model based on purely informational principles and operational probability is claimed to include quantum mechanics by adding one axiom to the 5 axioms of the model.
+Proposals of this type, collectively called {\it generalized statistical models}, try to interpret quantum mechanics as an extension of classical statistical mechanics.
+In~\cite{qmqminfo0} a model based on purely informational principles and operational probability is claimed to include quantum mechanics by adding one axiom to the 5 axioms of the model suggested in~\cite{qmhardy}.
 However, several issues such as the origin of probabilistic outcome of {\it circuits}, which are elementary objects of this model, is not discussed.
 Moreover, the state space of outcomes stays abstract and crucial issues such as observed absence of hidden variables and (non-)contextuality are not discussed.
 In fact their concept of coarse-graining should induce hidden variables and their first axiom {\it causality}, as it is described, seems to be in contradiction with the observed contextuality of quantum mechanics.